 One of the joys of teaching at Hardin-Simmons University is that it is truly an "education enlightened by faith."
 Thus, our faculty enjoys the opportunity to purposefully weave their Christian faith into the courses that they teach.
 This intentionality exemplifies our belief that one's faith cannot be separated from anything that we do in life, including earning a graduate degree.

-For our graduate program in Family Psychology, this integration means continually asking ourselves and our students, "How as Christians do we minister to our clients while also incorporating the very best theories and interventions psychology has to offer?"
-We understand the process of counseling for a Christian therapist to be one of counseling others in a manner that is faithful to God and His revelation while also employing the knowledge gained from the field of psychology.
+For our graduate program in CCMF, this integration means continually asking ourselves and our students, "How as Christians do we counsel our clients while also incorporating the very best theories and interventions psychology has to offer?"
+We understand the process of therapy to be one of counseling others in a responsible manner that integrates Christian faith, and that involves the knowledge gained from the field of counseling and psychology.
 As one might expect, the balancing and blending of these two areas is not achieved without a great deal of questioning and discussion.
 The answers achieved through this quest for integration are as unique and individualized as our students.
 The joy comes, then, not in our total agreement but in the rich discussions that arise from our striving to attain such integration.

 Family Psychology Center

-The Family Psychology Center, located on the campus of Hardin-Simmons University, offers individual, couples and family therapy.
+The Family Psychology Center, located on the campus of Hardin-Simmons University, offers counseling for individuals (including children, adolescents and adults), couples and families.
 Our clientele consists of HSU students as well as individuals and families from the greater Abilene community.
 Our Center routinely receives referrals from local mental health agencies, such as MHMR, various in-patient psychiatric facilities, and various private out-patient facilities.

-The Family Psychology Center thus provides our graduate students with an extensive opportunity to gain experience in providing a wide range of clinical services.
-Beginning with their second semester in the program, our graduate students, under intensive individual, group and live supervision provided by our credentialed faculty, engage in clinical work with clients who have accessed our center.
+The Family Psychology Center provides our graduate students with an extensive opportunity to gain experience in providing a wide range of clinical services.
+Beginning in their second or third semester in the program, our graduate students, under intensive individual, group and live supervision provided by our licensed faculty, engage in clinical work with clients who have accessed the center.
 By the end of their graduate work in our program, our graduate students will have accumulated a minimum of 700 clinical hours, at least 250 hours of which are direct client hours.